 Christmas is right around the corner, so the elves are hard at work!
 As the weather gets colder and we find ourselves spending more time indoors, I’m always looking for fun ways to get us moving and get some energy out.
 Get your kids into the elf spirit and use up that energy with this fun read aloud and some festive learning activities!

 Standard Disclosure: This post contains affiliate links.
-In order to support this blog and continue providing free content, I may receive a commission from purchases you make through the links in this post.
+I may receive a commission from purchases you make through the links in this post.
 I received a copy of this book in exchange for my honest review.
 All thoughts and opinions are my own.

 Elf in the House was written by Ammi-Joan Paquette and illustrated by Adam Record.
 This peppy book follows a little girl as she goes through the house on Christmas Eve, meeting new friends and discovering lots of surprises.
 As she comes across new characters, they join her on her trek.
 The peppy rhyming and rhythm of this book make this a fun read aloud (and one that will definitely get you moving!).
 The bright illustrations are a lot of fun and kids will love acting this one out!